subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 1. Build the code

     ```bash
-    npm run build
+    sqd build
     ```

-2. Make sure the Postgres Docker container, `squid-template_db_1`, is running (exact name of the container could be slightly different)
+2. Make sure you start with a clean Postgres database.
+The following commands drop-create a new Postgres instance in Docker.

     ```bash
-    docker ps -a
+    sqd down
+    sqd up
     ```

-3. Remove existing migration(s), they are placed under the `db/migrations` folder
+3. Generate the new migration (will wipe the existing ones)

     ```bash
-    rm db/migrations/*js
+    sqd migration:generate
     ```

-4. Generate the new migration
+4. Apply the migration, so tables are created on the database

     ```bash
-    npx squid-typeorm-migration generate
-    ```
-5. Apply the migration, so tables are created on the database

-    ```bash
-    npx squid-typeorm-migration apply
+    sqd migration:apply
     ```

 ## Launch the Project